What is the Pattern Day Trader (PDT) Rule?

 Let’s say John has a $1,000 trading account.
 On Monday he day trades Apple stock, Tuesday he day trades Tesla, Wednesday he trades Exxon.
 He’s made his three-day trades, and won’t be able to make another day trade again until Monday.

-However, he can only make one day trade on Monday, as he’s already made two-day trades within the rolling five-day period (Tuesday, Wednesday, Thursday, Friday, Monday).
+However, he can only make one day trade on Monday.
+This is because he’s already made two-day trades within the five-day period (Tuesday, Wednesday, Thursday, Friday, Monday).

 Ways Around the Pattern Day Trader Rule